3.3 Ideation

 Case study

+How about careers?
+Can we use radical creativity to create our careers?
+The Career Design Lab at Aalto University has endorsed the idea of having a creative approach to our always-changing careers.
 In their online course, Design a meaningful career, they discuss the idea of radical career creativity:

 ‘Radical career creativity is about designing and experimenting with career options that are meaningful and sustainable.
 The radicality refers to the fact that it requires creative questioning of the dominant narratives in your culture to come up with solutions that work for you.
 This could simply mean that you do not focus on old paradigm measures of a good career but start from your own strengths and values to design a path that is suited to your needs.’